Three pictures courtesy Rick Holm. NEW AUG30/2013, SEP02/2013, JUL28/2020

 The Red arrow is pointing to the inbound track running NB in 5th St.

-Above: current north end of the streetcars route in northwest Portland.
+Below: This was the north end of the streetcars route in northwest Portland.

 The green arrow is pointing to a streetcar on the turnaround.